-Azam Aziz is Global Head of Corporate and a partner in the Derivatives & Structured Products practice.
+Azam Aziz is the Americas Regional Managing Partner, Global Head of Corporate and a partner in the Derivatives & Structured Products practice.

 He focuses on the structuring and documentation of complex over-the-counter derivatives products for banks, collective investment vehicles and other financial market participants.
 His practice also includes counseling alternative asset managers regarding regulatory developments, risk management and hedge fund formation.
 He has extensive experience drafting and negotiating highly structured trading relationships for a wide variety of products.